-Create the following types of services on the [Services] tab in the new user interface, in the following order:
+Create the following types of services on the [Services] tab (Inventory > Services), in the following order:

 - 1. Device Service.
 Monitors a set of related devices, such as all devices from a specific region. - 2.
 IT Service.
 Monitors a service that IT provides to your organization.
 An IT service is made up of one or more device services. - 3.
 Business Service.
 Monitors a service your organization provides to your customers.
 A business service is made up of one or more IT services.